AviatrixSystems/Docs/HowTos/copilot_faq.rst

 If Controller IP changes and if copilot is associated with an old controller IP, how to login into Copilot?
 ============================================================================================================

-If the user is signed-in into copilot is to - go to Copilot UI -> Settings and click on 'Reset controller IP' button.
-It will prompt the user to enter new Controller IP address and service account credentials.
+If you are logged in to copilot go to Copilot UI -> Settings and click on the 'Reset controller IP' button.
+It will prompt you to enter the new Controller IP address and service account credentials.

-If user is logged out, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ for solution.
+If you are logged out of Copilot, please open a support ticket at `Aviatrix Support Portal <https://support.aviatrix.com>`_ for a solution.

 Is FlowIQ showing realtime traffic?